lablup/backend.ai/docs/common-api/convention.rst

 API Versioning
 --------------

-A version string of the Sorna API uses two parts: a major revision (prefixed with ``v``) and minor release dates after a dot following the major revision.
+A version string of the Backend.AI API uses two parts: a major revision (prefixed with ``v``) and minor release dates after a dot following the major revision.
 For example, ``v23.20250101`` indicates a 23rd major revision with a minor release at January 1st in 2025.

 We keep backward compatibility between minor releases within the same major version.